a-asen/Spotify_Visualizing/README.md

 # Spotify Project

-Project for Psychology course "PSY-3035" at the University of Tromsø - The Artic University of Norway.
+Repository for exam in course "PSY-3035 - Programming and Data Visualization for Researchers" at UiT - The Arctic University of Norway (https://uit.no/utdanning/emner/emne/785298/psy-3035).